-LSST understands that working in a post pandemic environment is unlike any working before, and as a higher education provider the School is committed to being as flexible as possible in helping support colleagues and students to manage their wellbeing and work-life balance.
+LSST as a higher education provider is committed to being as flexible as possible in helping staff members to manage their wellbeing and work-life balance.

 Staff Leave

 LSST offers generous annual leave entitlement, which is linked to the length of service, in addition to all bank and other public holidays.